What’s a representative example?

 - The amount of any annual fee (if applicable).

 It doesn't include:

-- Any other fees such as default fees or transfer fees.
+- Any other fees, such as default or transfer fees.

-- The actual credit limit you might be offered.
+- The amount of credit you might be offered.

-- The figure of £1,200 is used so it’s easy to compare one credit card against another.
-However, this doesn’t mean £1,200 is the credit limit you’d be offered – this is based on affordability and individual circumstances, if you go ahead with a full application, and are accepted.
+The figure of £1,200 is used so it’s easy to compare credit cards.
+However, this doesn’t mean £1,200 is the credit limit you’d be offered.

-In just a few minutes, see the MBNA credit cards you’re eligible to apply for, your estimated credit limit and the likelihood of being accepted - all without affecting your credit rating.
+In just a few minutes, see which MBNA credit cards you’re eligible to apply for, your estimated credit limit - all without affecting your credit rating.
 Your Clever Check results will include details of any promotional offers, along with a representative APR and example to help you understand the costs.

 It’s a quick and easy way to see if we can meet your borrowing needs before you spend time completing a full application.

 The representative example shows information that is representative of a loan to which the Representative APR applies.

 - An example borrowing amount (the Representative example will vary from lender to lender and also financial promotion even with the same lender, so for the purposes of comparison see if a quote is available).